Pigeon Control & Removal Solutions Toronto

 The pigeon is the top bird pest in urban areas, found huge flocks in every city across Canada, including Toronto.
 Pigeons adapt very well to city life, losing their fear of humans and easily nesting and roosting on all types of building structures.
 They can be found in groups of 50 to 500 and can lay eggs up to six times each year in warmer climates.
 Their success is also based on their diverse diet which includes; grass seed, berries, scavenged human food, insects, caterpillars, spiders as well as bird seed and bread fed by city dwellers.

 Pigeon control and removal solutions

+We are equipped to provide solutions for any type of bird pressure.
 Hawkeye is the #1 Pigeon Control & Removal Specialist in the Toronto and Greater Toronto/Golden Horseshoe areas.

 Health hazards associated with Pigeons

 Pigeons pose a health hazard to people as they carry Salmonella and Chlamydophila psittaci, a bacteria that causes psittacosis, a serious, although rarely fatal disease for humans.

 - The general public's affection toward birds translates into a serious underestimation of the health risks associated with pest birds...

 Pigeons cause millions of dollars of damage in urban areas every year.
 Their feces have uric acid which is extremely corrosive.
 Pigeon flocks nesting or roosting on a roof will seriously corrode the roofing materials, cutting its life in half.
 They cause extensive damage to rooftop machinery like air conditioning units.
 Other economic costs include slip and fall liability, product contamination and risk to company/building reputation as buildings are seen as unclean and dirty.

 - Pest birds cause tens of millions of dollars of damage every year to buildings, machinery, automobiles, roofs, ventilation systems and more...